-Prostate cancer has one of the highest incidence rates and is one of the most highly lethal malignant diseases in men worldwide, with roughly 758,700 new cases diagnosed per year (1).
-Accurate diagnosis and staging of prostate cancer is of utmost importance for effective therapy, especially at an early stage (2).
-Currently, the diagnosis of prostate cancer is usually triggered by elevated serum prostate-specific antigen (PSA) level, determined by anatomic imaging such as MRI, CT, or transrectal ultrasound (3) and confirmed with prostate biopsy (4).
-These strategies are still considered to be inadequate because PSA level can be elevated in benign conditions and increases with advancing age, and a certain portion of prostate cancer lesions might still be missed with these anatomic imaging modalities (5).
+Prostate cancer is one of the most highly incident and lethal malignant diseases in men worldwide, with roughly 758,700 new cases diagnosed per year (1).
+Accurate diagnosis and staging of prostate cancer is of utmost importance for effective therapy, especially at early stage (2).
+Currently, the diagnosis of prostate cancer is usually triggered by elevated serum prostate-specific antigen (PSA) level, determined by anatomical imaging such as magnetic resonance imaging (MRI), X-ray computed tomography (CT) or transrectal ultrasound (3) and confirmed with prostate biopsy (4).
+These strategies are still considered to be inadequate since PSA level can be elevated in benign conditions and increases with advancing age and a certain portion of prostate cancer lesions might still be missed with these anatomical imaging modalities (5).

 PET with various imaging probes has been developed to interrogate different pathways of malignant diseases including metabolism, proliferation, and abnormal receptor expression (6).
-PET radiotracers targeting prostate-specific membrane antigen (PSMA) and gastrin-releasing peptide receptor (GRPR) have shown promising results for the detection of primary and metastasized prostate cancer in early clinical studies (7-9).
+PET radiotracers targeting prostate-specific membrane antigen (PSMA) and GRPR have shown promising results for the detection of primary and metastasized prostate cancer in early clinical studies (7-9).

 GRPR is a member of the G protein-coupled receptor family of bombesin receptors.
-GRPR is overexpressed in various types of human tumors including prostate cancer, breast cancer, colorectal cancer, pancreatic cancer, small cell lung cancer, head and neck squamous cell tumors, gastric carcinoma and gastrointestinal stromal tumors, neuroblastomas, and gliomas (10-13).
-Bombesin is an amphibian homolog of mammalian gastrin-releasing peptide and its fragmental peptide BBN(7-14) has been extensively used for the development of molecular probes for the imaging of GRPR (14).
-As an agonist, BBN(7-14) showed suboptimal pharmacokinetics in vivo and would induce side effects in patients, because of its physiologic activity (9,15).
+GRPR is over-expressed in various types of human tumors including prostate cancer, breast cancer, colorectal cancer, pancreatic cancer, small cell lung cancer, head and neck squamous cell tumors, gastric carcinoma and gastrointestinal stromal tumors, neuroblastomas and gliomas (10-13).
+Bombesin is an amphibian homolog of mammalian GRP and its fragmental peptide BBN(7-14) has been extensively used for the development of molecular probes for the imaging of GRPR (14).
+As an agonist, BBN(7-14) showed suboptimal pharmacokinetics in vivo and would induce side effects in patients, owing to its physiological activity (9,15).
 Therefore, imaging probes based on